A Process to Increase Plant Recovery, Raise Overall Quality and Reduce Environmental Waste

 Conceived in the laboratories of Virginia Tech and commercialized in partnership with industry veterans, MRC’s technology heralds a new future for coal and mineral processing.

-Upon sharing batch lab scale results with Dr. Stanley Suboleski, former Professor and Department Head of Mining and Minerals Engineering at Virginia Tech, the group approached industry veteran and long-standing supporter of the university, E. Morgan Massey.
+In 2010, Dr. Yoon and research partner Dr. Gerald Luttrell made a laboratory breakthrough in recovering and simultaneously de-watering the finest fractions of minerals and coal.
+Upon sharing batch lab scale results with Dr. Stanley Suboleski, former department head of Mining and Minerals Engineering at Virginia Tech, the researchers approached industry veteran and long-standing supporter of the university, E. Morgan Massey.

 Massey, who has designed and overseen construction of dozens of coal preparation plants over his career, immediately recognized the potential of the Hydrophobic Hydrophilic Separation (HHS) technology.
 With the support of industry leaders Dr. Peter Bethel, Carl Bauer, and Bob Gentile, he launched Minerals Refining Company (MRC) 2012.

 With financial backing from Massey’s company, Virginia Tech researchers built a 100-pound-per-hour proof-of-concept unit at Virginia Tech in June of 2013.
 In tests of coal-waste slurry from a number of plants in Virginia, West Virginia, Pennsylvania and Kentucky, HHS consistently produced a coal product with ash content of 3% to 6% by weight and single-digit moisture values.